brikis98/yevgeniy-brikman-homepage/_posts/2019-10-09-talent-is-overrated.md

 4. The typical response to this is, "but what about Mozart?"
 It turns out that much of what we know about Mozart was a myth or misrepresented.

-- Mozart did produce compositions at an early age, but his father was a composer who started training him at age 3, and it was the father who transcribed‚Äîand likely improved‚Äîall those early compositions.
+- Mozart did produce compositions at an early age, but his father was a composer who started training him at age 3, and it was the father who transcribed—and likely improved—all those early compositions.
 - Moreover, none of those early compositions are considered particularly original or great; Mozart's 1st masterpiece (the 9th concerto) came at age 21, at which point he had been practicing for more than 18 years.
 - The famous letter where Mozart claims to come up with entire pieces purely in his head, and then merely jot them down later, was apparently a total forgery.
 In reality, Mozart wrote, rewrote, tinkered, and edited pieces over and over again, just like everyone else.